The former MGM Players Club became Mlife in 2011.

 Remember, Tier Credits are only used to keep track of your Tier.

-Each Tier gets additional benefits.
-Pearl status lets you use the VIP line at the buffet and upgraded show seating.
-Gold adds the use of the VIP line at the cafe, room upgrades, priority check in, a 10% discount at some retail outlets, accelerated Points earning and special access the casinos’ nightclubs.
+Gold adds the use of the VIP line at the cafe, room upgrades, priority check in, 10% retail discount, 20% bonus on Points earning and special access the casinos’ nightclubs.

 Points and Comps.